deanishe/alfred-workflow/_sources/tutorial_1.txt

 Improving the search results
 ----------------------------

-If you've been trying out the Workflow, you've probably noticed that your queries match a lot of posts they really shouldn't.
+If you've been trying out the workflow, you've probably noticed that your queries match a lot of posts they really shouldn't.
 The reason for this is that, by default, :meth:`Workflow.filter() <workflow.workflow.Workflow.filter>` matches *anything* that contains all the characters of ``query`` in the same order,